 Some places we visit enrich us with good moments, good memories and good pictures to show back home.
-Some others have a deeper effect on us – they change the way we feel, how we see things.
-Mount Saint-Michel, in France, was one of those places.
+Some others have a deeper effect on us – they change the way we feel and how we see things.
+Mount Saint-Michel, in France, was one of those.

 I knew that Mount Saint-Michel is one of Europe’s most famous landmarks.
-I had also heard of the huge summer crowds there, and of how full of shops it has become.
-I remember seeing pictures of its narrow alleys so packed with people going to the old abbey on top, that I wondered how they could possibly move.
+But I had also heard of the huge summer crowds, and of how commercial it has become.
+I had seen pictures of its narrow alleys so packed with people going up to the old abbey that I wondered how they could possibly get there.
 About 3 million people visit Mount Saint-Michel every year; it’s part of the UNESCO list of World Heritage Sites.
-But crowded places are not what I look for in my travels, and Mount Saint-Michel was off my bucket list.
+But crowded places are not what I look for when I travel, and for that reason Mount Saint-Michel was not on my bucket list.
 Which would have been my loss, had I not changed my mind.

 I was in the area exploring nearby Brittany with my daughter Clara.
-After few days driving the beautiful coast from Roscoff to Saint-Malo – from where on clear days we could see Mount Saint-Michel in the distance – we decided to give it a try.
-It was a cold and grey winter in Northern France, and encouraged by the idea that most people don’t travel in such weather (we actually prefer it), we reserved a hotel online and drove under heavy rain from Saint-Malo to Normandy.
+After few days driving the beautiful coast from Roscoff to Saint-Malo – from where on clear days we could see Mount Saint-Michel on the horizon – we decided to give it a try.
+It was a cold and grey winter in Northern France, and encouraged by the idea that most people don’t travel in such weather, we reserved a hotel online and drove under heavy rain from Saint-Malo to Mount Saint-Michel, in Normandy.

 We left the bus and looked for out hotel, walking narrow cobbled streets still wet from the rain.
-I’m glad we were given a code – when we booked Les Terrasses Poulard – or we would have been stuck outside: with the shops closed, and the last bus to the continent departed, there was not a single soul around (only 50 people actually live in Mount Saint-Michel, people working there live on the continent).
+I’m glad we were given a code when we booked Les Terrasses Poulard, or we would have been stuck outside: with the shops closed, and the last bus to the continent departed, there was not a single soul around (only 50 people actually live in Mount Saint-Michel).
 Once we were buzzed in, our room key and a note were waiting for us at the front desk, but the hotel was totally empty.

 A heavier silence fell upon the whole place, after dark.
 Suddenly, the tide was much higher, and the causeway to the continent got partially covered by water.
 We walked up the stairs of a steep street, looking for a place to eat.
 That proved to be an easy choice – there was only one restaurant open.
 Off season never looked so off season as in Mount Saint-Michel.

-After dinner we decided to walk around a bit, crossing with no one on the faintly lit street winding up to the abbey.
-We used the flashlight of our cell phones to climb many stone steps, and when at the top stopped to catch our breath.
+After dinner we decided to walk around a bit, seeing not a living soul on the faintly lit street winding up to the abbey.
+We used the flashlight of our cell phones to climb stone steps, and when at the top we stopped to catch our breath.
 There was an eerie feeling up there.
-Looking around, I was overcome by the sight of the bay below: on one side, the lights of Saint-Malo; on the other, the brightly lit coast of Normandy.
-The silence was heavy, the night felt immense; we could not say a word.
-When I looked up to the shiny gold statue of Archangel Michael, on top of the church steeple behind, a sense of magic took over me: I never felt so small – yet so protected – as I did then; tears came to my eyes.
+Looking around, I was overcome by the sight of the bay below: to my right, the lights of Saint-Malo; on the other, the brightly lit coast of Normandy.
+The silence was heavy, the night felt immense.
+When I looked up to the shiny gold statue of Archangel Michael, on top of the church steeple behind us, a sense of magic took over me: I never felt so small – yet so protected – as I did then; tears came to my eyes.
 When I looked at Clara’s face, it had a serene expression I had not seen in her in a long time.

 We stayed there for some time, mesmerized by it all, quiet and alone in the dark, our only company the shining archangel above us.
-All of a sudden it got very windy, but before we started our descent back to the hotel, Clara uttered a gut-felt ‘wow’!
+All of a sudden it got very windy.
+Before we started our descent back to the hotel, Clara uttered a gut-felt ‘wow’!

-I went to bed with the booklets I had just bought, Clara decided she was going to walk some more.
-When she left the room, I looked once again at the statue of the archangel, seen in all its splendor from my room window.
+I went to bed with the booklets I had just bought, looking forward to learning more about the place; Clara said she was going to walk some more.
+When she left the room, I looked once again at the statue of the archangel, seen in all its splendor from my window.
 It looked surreal.

-But how did this all start?
-How did this strange place come to be?
+But how did this all come to be?

 Legend tells that it was the 8th century, and that a Catholic bishop in the nearby village of Avranches had a dream.
-His name was Aubert, and he was a pious priest said to perform miracles.
+His name was Aubert, a pious priest said to perform miracles.
 In his dream, Aubert saw Archangel Michael telling him to build a church in his honor on nearby Mont Tombe, at the mouth of the Couesnon river.
-The problem was, the place was a steep hill on the bay where no one lived, only sheep grazed.
+The problem was, the place was a steep hill where no one lived, only sheep grazed.

-Aubert finally built an oratory on Mont Tomb, following detailed instructions from the Archangel.
-Now called Mount Saint-Michel, it rapidly became a pilgrimage center and one of the most important religious destinations of France, during the Middle Ages.
-In the year 966 AD a Benedict abbey was built.
-Partly burnt by King Philippe II of France, in 1203, when he tried to capture the mountain, he compensated the monks by paying for the construction of the monastery known as La Merveille (The Wonder).
+History tells that Aubert finally built an oratory on Mont Tomb, following detailed instructions from the Archangel.
+Now called Mount Saint-Michel, it rapidly became a pilgrimage center, and one of the most important religious destinations of France in the Middle Ages.
+In the year 966 AD, a Benedict abbey was built.
+Partly burnt in 1203 by King Philippe II of France, when he tried to capture the mountain, he later compensated the monks by paying for the construction of the monastery known as La Merveille (The Wonder).

-History tells that the island, which was fortified in 1256, resisted sieges during the Hundred Years’ War between England and France – from 1337 to 1453 – and that the English could not conquer Mount Saint-Michel despite repeated assaults on the abbey’s strong fortifications.
-When news of the island’s stand against the English reached a young peasant girl in Orléans, south-west of Paris, the tide would turn against England in the Hundred Years’ War.
-She was Joan d’Arc, perhaps the biggest French hero of all time.
+The whole island was fortified in 1256 and resisted many sieges during the Hundred Years’ War between England and France from 1337 to 1453.
+The English could not conquer Mount Saint-Michel, despite repeated assaults on the abbey’s strong fortifications.
+When news of the island’s stand against the English reached a young peasant girl in Orléans, south-west of Paris, the tide would turn against England in the war.
+That girl was Joan d’Arc, perhaps the biggest French hero of all time.

-The next morning I noticed Clara’s muddy boots by the door.
-She explained that she had walked on the sandbanks.
+The next morning I noticed Clara’s sleeping peacefully in her bed, and her muddy boots by the door.
+She later told me she had walked on the sandbanks.
 ‘At night, with no lights?’
 I asked.
-She joked that she had been protected by the Angel.
-Strange as it was, it didn’t sound like a joke.
+She joked that she had been protected by the Angel, and it didn’t sound like a joke.

-The sun was out when we left the hotel the next morning.
+The sun was out when we left the hotel.
 Few tourists were walking around taking pictures, we did the same.
-We then joined a tour in English, to visit the abbey, the church, the monks’ garden, the cemetery and the famous Refectory, and learning about the fantastic stories of the places.
-After the tour, Clara wanted to go to a mass; she was disappointed when told that they only happen few times a week, ‘not today’.
+We joined a tour group to visit the abbey, the church, the monks’ garden, the cemetery and the famous Refectory.
+Very impressive!
+After the tour, Clara wanted to go to mass, and was disappointed when told that they only happen few times a week, ‘not today’.

-We left Mount Saint-Michel after lunch, still impressed.
-After getting our car in the parking lot, I told Clara I was intrigued by the tale of Saint-Aubert Relic.
+We left Mount Saint-Michel after lunch, still awestruck.
+After getting our car in the parking lot, I told Clara I was intrigued by the tale of Saint-Aubert Relic I had read about the night before.
 “His skull is in a church in Avranches”, I added.
-She looked at me with her inquisitive eyes, not believing.
+She looked at me with her inquisitive big eyes, not believing.

 To be continued as A French Skull with a Hole